Skip to main content

 Project phases

-The new Nethy Bridge development is split into four phases:
+The new Nethy Bridge development is split into three phases:

-• Phase 1 will build two new lodges providing flexible en-suite accommodation for 24 guests including accessible rooms.
+• Phase 1 will build a new lodge providing flexible en-suite accommodation for 29 guests including accessible rooms.
 This phase also includes the refurbishment of two chalets, for the Trainee Instructor and Gap Academy programmes.

 • Phase 2 sees the creation of a new 148 seat flexible dining hall/ hospitality space (including new kitchen) to the right of the main house entrance and a team/community hub.
 Existing staff accommodation will also be upgraded.